 Long Branch and the Presidency

-Although seven American chief executives have visited Long Branch, I only dug deep on two: Presidents Grant and Garfield.
+Although seven United States chief executives visited Long Branch — the 19th Century’s “Resort of Presidents” — but I only dug deeper on two: Presidents Grant and Garfield:

 Ulysses S. Grant: 18th American President

-A natural leader, before Grant even won the Presidency he was the Commanding General of the Union Army that won the Civil War in 1865.
-The Republican Grant was elected President of the United States in 1868, defeating Democrat Horatio Seymour (a former governor of New York) with nearly 53% of the popular vote and a 214-80 Electoral College margin.
+A strategic think and confident leader, before Grant even won the Presidency he was the Commanding General of the Union Army that won the Civil War in 1865.
+The Republican Grant won the 1868 US president election, defeating Democrat Horatio Seymour (a former governor of New York) with nearly 53% of the popular vote and a 214-80 Electoral College margin.
 Grant lost New Jersey in that race by about 2,800 votes.
-In 1872, he was easily re-elected over Horace Greeley (founder of the New-York Tribune) with nearly 56% of the popular vote and a 286-66 Electoral College blowout.
-That race he carried New Jersey with over 15,000 votes.
+In 1872, he was easily re-elected over Horace Greeley (founder of the New-York Tribune) with near 56% popular vote majority and a 286-66 Electoral College blowout.
+He carried New Jersey by 15,000+ votes in his second race for president.

 “I have never seen a place in all my travels better suited for a summer residence.”